Reviews You Can Rely On

 Weight

-Each segment of the Switchback weighs about an ounce, and cutting the pad down is easy.
-Cutting it to cover just your hips and shoulders would leave you with a pad weighing in at only about seven ounces and everything packs down quite small.
-Doing this will obviously be even less comfortable, but you'd still have cushion where you need it most while also having the lightest weight sleeping pad possible, all for a fraction of the price of an ultralight inflatable pad.
+Each segment of the Switchback weighs about an ounce, and cutting it to torso-length would leave you with a pad weighing about seven ounces (depending on your height).
+Of course, cutting down this pad will make it even less comfortable.
+However, the uber-weight-conscious backpacker will have the lightest sleeping pad possible, all for a fraction of the price of an ultralight inflatable pad.

 Warmth